arduosoft/RawCMS/README.md

 ## Try it

-You can test RawCMS using the public [demo](http://rawcms-demo.herokuapp.com/) using the default credentials (username:bob, password:XYZ).
+You can test RawCMS using the public [demo](http://rawcms-demo.herokuapp.com/) using the default credentials (username:bob, password:XYZ). **App run in a free tier, so it can take a little bit to come up.**

 ## Deploy it